-The following policies relating to coastal development permit application requirements have been deleted from the December 2001 Draft LUP and will be inserted into the Implementation Program.
+Appendix 1 contained a listing of all policies relating to coastal development permit application requirements that were deleted from the December 2001 Draft LUP to be inserted into the Local Implementation Program.
+Those policies are now incorporated into the LIP.